If you'd like to book for 2009...

 ...that your next holiday has to be in a caravan in North Wales.
 Why not visit a village where there never was any credit to be crunched in the first place, namely Juviles, Granada, Spain?
 Book a week in our beautiful house for approximately £300.
 With plenty of room for five, that's just sixty quid a head for comfort, tranquility and staggering natural beauty.
 A glass of beer or wine in a local bar is between 1 and 1.50 euros, and comes with a complimentary tapa, while a three course lunch with wine can still be had for less than €10.
 Alternatively you can cook yourself, using fabulous local produce in our fully-equipped kitchen.
 You can rent a car for about a hundred quid a week in Spain, and walking in the beautiful countryside costs nothing.
 Which means that if you can sort yourself out with a good flight deal, you can have a holiday at our place for less than it costs to stay at home.

-We're currently taking bookings for most weeks up until the middle of December (we're booked for Christmas) and for all of next year, so visit our permanent site to check availability.
+of December (we're booked for Christmas) and for all of next year, so visit our permanent site to check availability.
 The alternative could be too grim to contemplate...

 "The Alpujarra is in tears..."